 Average Annual Salary: $47,400

-Among all the 150 most populous metro areas in the U.S., Green Bay scores the highest for its low cost of living compared to the area’s median household income.
-People living in Green Bay spend only 19.83% of the median household income on rent or mortgage payments, along with taxes, utilities, and other housing costs.
+Among all the 150 most populous metro areas in the U.S., Green Bay scores the highest for its affordable cost of living compared to the area’s median household income.
+People living in the city only spend 19.83% of the median household income on rent or mortgage payments, along with property taxes, utilities, and other housing costs.

 #22 Jacksonville, Florida